Littletonconnor/cwl-monorepo/README.md

 # cwl-monorepo

-A practical monorepo setup using Turborepo.
+A practical monorepo setup using Turborepo